-Now you’ve decided it’s the right time to earn your Bachelor of Science in Nursing, Shenandoah University’s School of Nursing has a flexible, RN-to-BSN program for you.
+Now you’ve decided it’s the right time to earn your Bachelor of Science in Nursing, Shenandoah University’s School of Nursing has a flexible online, RN-to-BSN program for you.

 Our nursing program is run by nurses, for nurses.